gupta-shrinath/Notes/documentation/Story.md

 ### Remarks
 `Designing this project in XD was not fun.`<br/>
--Gupta Shrinath (this is a pun intended joke)'
+-Gupta Shrinath (this is a pun intended joke)

 `Now I'm a pro `<br/>
 -Ayush Patil